alinex/node-builder/src/man/builder.1.md

     - list - show the list of possible commands
     - create - create a new package
     - update - update and installation of package with dependent packages
+    - link - link local parallel installed packages into this one
     - compile - compile code
     - pull - pull newest version from repository
     - push - push changes to repository